 I finally caved and have my subscription to Disney Plus!
-There’s such a good variety of content, from classic Disney movies to old favorites you forgot existed – there’s so much for everyone.Disclaimer: I make a small commission from some of the links on this site.
-It allows me to keep the site up and the content free.
+There’s such a good variety of content, from classic Disney movies to old favorites you forgot existed – there’s so much for everyone.Disclaimer: Some of the following links are affiliate links.
+I make a small commission from some of the links on this site.
 You can read my full disclosure here.

 Educational Movies on Disney Plus